Good Earth, Good People, Good Food

 In 2002 we began building our house and barns.
 Ever so slowly, the acres formerly planted in a soybean-corn rotation have been transformed into a small working farm with hayfields, barns, fenced pasture, flowers, vegetable gardens and orchard.

 Starting with a few laying hens to provide eggs for the family, we later increased our flock and added dairy goats for milk and cheese.
 Each year we add to our orchard and berry patches.
 In 2010 we started the Old Loon Farm Apiary which produces excellent honey and pure beeswax.
 In the spring of 2014 we began harvesting asparagus.
 After experimenting with and rejecting low tunnels in our larger garden, we built our first unheated hoop house in late 2015.
-Pleased with the outcome, we will add a second hoop in 2016 as well as a dedicated wash-pack area.
-We continue to successfully use cold boxes in the kitchen garden to extend our growing season.
+Pleased with the outcome, we added a second hoop in 2017, which continues to provide seed-starting space as well as extended-season crops including herbs, salad greens and strawberries.

 Jane & Charlie Loomis